 Tell your surgeon or nurse if:

 On the day of surgery:

 After the Procedure

-Most people can go home on the same day as the surgery, but some may need to stay in the hospital overnight.
+Most people can go home on the same day as the surgery.
+Some need to stay in the hospital overnight.
 If your surgery was done as an emergency, you may need to stay in the hospital a few days longer.

-After surgery, you may have some swelling, bruising, or soreness around your surgical cut.
+After surgery, you may have some swelling, bruising, or soreness around the incisions.
 Taking pain medicines and moving carefully can help.